gromacs/gromacs/docs/reference-manual/special/mimic-qmmm.rst

     is present)

-    (OPTIONAL) ``MULTIPOLE ORDER`` - The next line will contain the order at which the multipolar exansion will be truncated (default 2, maximum 20).
+    (OPTIONAL) ``MULTIPOLE ORDER`` - The next line will contain the order at which the multipolar expansion will be truncated (default 2, maximum 20).

 The ``&ATOMS`` section of CPMD input file contains all the QM atoms within the system and has a default CPMD formatting.
 Please refer